Fuzzball Documentation

 Please select either the web UI or CLI tab to see the appropriate instructions for your environment.

-Select the Create Application option
+Select the Create Template option

 View the blank template fields